+2.2 OPERATIONS

-2.2 OPERATIONS Increasing affordable plant-based options at the campus diner From 2021 to 2022, the Students for Sustainability (S2), in collaboration with the Office of Sustainability and the campus diner food provider, led an on-campus project to make the campus diner more sustainable, as part of a Global University Climate Forum project.
+Increasing affordable plant-based options at the campus diner

+From 2021 to 2022, the Students for Sustainability (S2), in collaboration with the Office of Sustainability and the campus diner food provider, led an on-campus project to make the campus diner more sustainable, as part of a Global University Climate Forum project.

 As a result of their concerted efforts, the students were able to introduce new plant-based foods and meals at several campus diner counters, including the Budget Meal couter.
 The budget meal is a subsidized full meal that includes soup, main course, salad, desert and drink at an affordable price.

 Of note, the collaborative project was responsible for the implementation of a vegetarian option as part of the Budget Meal; a more nutritionally balanced salad bar with new plant-based proteins such as legumes and quinoa, and healthy fats such as avocado and nuts; and other newly introduced dishes including vegetable and falabel burgers at the gill, and fully plant-based pizzas and sandwiches.

+CDUL - DI774 Store 2

+VEGAN SPECIAL SANDWICH BULUE I

+VEGETARIAN BURGER EVERY DAILY SPECIAL Det a

+Grilled vegetable MONDAY & See 2

+Burger With lettuce A320 HURSDAT Vegan hummus Sec.

+Tomato & onion Vegan mix wrap with ATT

+18.00 SR vegetable black beans

+Fried falafel pizza and grilled

+Burger with 15.00 SR A 323 2 Sandwich

+Lettuce tomato

+16.00 SR And In

-GRILL DAILY SPECIAL PIZZA VEGAN SPECIAL SANDWICH DAILY SPECIAL Grilled vegetable Burger With lettuce Tomato & onion 18.00 SR MONDAY & THURSDAY Vegan mix vegetable Vegan hummus wrap with black beans Fried falafel Burger with Lettuce tomato & tahina sauce pizza 15.00 SR and grilled vegetable Sandwich 16.00 SR New plant-based options at the campus diner Tackling the campus diner food waste Also as part of the Global University Climate Forum project from S2, the students ran a Diner Survey, in collaboration with operational teams, where consumer behavior and awareness on food waste were assessed.
+New plant-based options at the campus diner

+Tackling the campus diner food waste

+Also as part of the Global University Climate Forum project from S2, the students ran a Diner Survey, in collaboration with operational teams, where consumer behavior and awareness on food waste were assessed.
 From the data collected from 246 participants, 42% of customers did not finish their meal, with 69% pointing big portions as the major reason, and over 50% suggesting the introduction of reusable takeway containers.
 As a result of that feedback, half portions were introduced at several diner counters, and paper containers were offered as alternatives to plastic.
 The students also introduced an eco-label system to inform diner users of the water and carbon footprint of their food choices, in order to nudge consumers to more sustainable alternatives and raise awareness of the environmental cost of food production and wastage.